GREEK THEATRE PROGRAM

 • Schedules permitting, we will be joined by artists for workshops and masterclasses during the course.

-2022 Guest Artists included:
+Guest Artists have included:

 Argyris Xafis graduated from the National School of Dramatic Arts in Greece, and has performed ancient tragedies numerous times in Epidaurus.
 He has won several awards for his cinema and stage work and he’s also an acting professor at Athens Conservatory Drama School.
 IMDb